Extend the Flowcore CLI

 Add a new plugin

-To create a new plugin you can use the flowcore cli
+To create a new plugin you can use the Flowcore CLI

-rename the topic to the topic you want to create a command for, for example stream
+flowcore plugins link <path to plugin directory>Rename the topic to the one you want to create a command for, for example stream.

-you should see your new command in the list.
+If you run flowcore --help you should see your new command in the list.

 Stream

-To create a new stream output you need to add the @flowcore/cli-plugin-core
+To create a new stream output you need to add the @flowcore/cli-plugin-core package to your plugin.

 import { OutputService, SourceEvent, StreamFlags } from "@flowcore/cli-plugin-core";import type { Logger } from "@flowcore/cli-plugin-config";import { ux } from "@oclif/core";